node-inspector/node-inspector/README.md

 #### UI doesn't load or doesn't work and refresh didn't help

 Make sure that you have adblock disabled as well as any other content blocking scripts and plugins.
+Also see the point below about long startup time.

+#### Node Inspector takes a long time to start up.

+Try passing `--no-preload` option.
+This option disables searching disk for `*.js` files at startup.
+Code will still be loaded into Node Inspector at runtime, as modules are required.

+Alternatively, when debugging a small script in a repo which contains a massive and deeply nested `node_modules` folder, consider creating a minimum copy of the environment in another folder, to minimize the number of files that have to be analyzed and loaded by Node Inspector.

 #### How can I (selectively) delete debug session metadata?